lucasscharenbroch/personal-site/content/blog/design-patterns.md

 Perhaps DSLs/macros/structural-data is common enough within code to consider this different.

-I suupose the structure of interpreters is usually relatively uniform, so it was easy to jump on.
+I suppose the structure of interpreters is usually relatively uniform, so it was easy to jump on.
 </details></li>
 </ul></li>